Download: ngsms (perl script)

 Figure 5 - Install Asterisk

-Create a directory with the name ozekisms with the
+Create a directory with the name ozekisms with the following command:

 Figure 6 - Create ozekisms directory

-Enter ozekisms directory with the following
+Enter ozekisms directory

 Figure 7 - Enter ozekisms directory